 Buy Anti-Theft Technology

-Find anti-theft technologies such as devices that send notifications, images and/or video to your cellphone if they detect movement from or within the boat or if it's being tampered with.
+Find anti-theft technologies that send notifications, images and/or video to your phone if movement from or within the boat is detected, or if it's being tampered with.
 Consider adding an automatic kill switch that can remotely kill the outboard if it detects your boat is being taken.
-Also add a GPS tracking system to pinpoint the location of your boat at any given time.
+Also, add a GPS tracking system to pinpoint the location of your boat at any given time.

 Insurance doesn't prevent boat theft either, but may help you replace stolen property.
-An insurance provider will have a vested interest in recovering your boat.
-Insurance companies don't want to pay out costly insurance claims, and will likely do what they can to help you get it back.
+Insurance providers will have a vested interest in recovering your boat, since they don't want to pay out costly claims, and will likely do what they can to help you get it back.

 Get Reliable Insurance